mzozo95/MovieBudget/README.md

-# MovieBudget application uses themoviedb.org API to fetch informations about movies or series.
+# MovieBudget application uses themoviedb.org API to fetch information about movies or series.

 This project's main purpose is to demonstrate the MVP pattern with dependency injection in Android environment with a minimal UI.